practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/(G) From a Scala program to JavaScript for node.js/README.md

 ## How to read from the console when executing JavaScript on node.js?

-Often I like some **user interaction** with a computer program on the console and so I tried hard - but in vain so far - to write an interactive Scala to JavaScript-program, which is then being executed by node.js.
+Often I like some **user interaction** with a computer program on the console and so I tried hard - but in vain so far - to write an interactive Scala-to-JavaScript program, which is then being executed by node.js.

-I did't have these kind of problems when doing this in Scala programs for the JVM (Java Virtual Machine) or in "Scala native" apps.
+I did't encounter these kind of problems when programming this in Scala programs for the JVM (Java Virtual Machine) or for Scala native apps.

 Like this for example: